Electric car charging guide

 PodPoint, Polar, Ecotricity are among the biggest, but there are more than 20 networks across the UK.
 Many operate a pay-as-you-go services, but before you can use the charger you’re typically going to need to download an app to connect to it, or order an applicable RFID card or key fob which you can also use to connect to your account with that network.

 - Polar (who claims to be the largest network in the UK), use both a pay-as-you-go model and a subscription service.
 Members who pay a subscription get free access to the majority of charge points across the UK, and preferential rates at the rest.

 - Instavolt is an unusual charging network that does not require any sort of sign up, but charges your card directly, similar to a regular fuel station.

 - Charge Your Car (CYC) is a network of EV charge points all over the UK.
 This includes Energise, GMEV, Source West and ChargePlace Scotland.
 Polar members also have access to the CYC network.

 With so many networks operating across the UK alone, if you’re travelling long distances you’re going to need an array of apps, potentially an RFID car of fob for your chosen/most convenient network, and get in the habit of planning ahead to see what charging points are on your journey and you need to sign up to.

 The lack of a completely universal system is the perhaps one of the biggest pains of driving your electric car, assuming you frequently cover long distances.
-But as long as you plan ahead, you should be fine.

 If an electric car isn't right for you just yet, take a look at our expert pick of the best hybrid cars.